How xMAP® Technology Advances Veterinary and Agricultural Research

 Top 10 tips for a successful coupling process

-If you’re designing a new multiplex bead-based assay or adding new targets to an existing xMAP Cookbook recipes can make all the difference.
+If you’re designing a new multiplex bead-based assay or adding new targets to an existing xMAP® Technology-based assay, the coupling process required to add a protein or an antibody can seem daunting.
+We’re here to help!

 If you’ve never performed coupling before, or if you’ve done it in the past and noticed problems, there are a few common issues that can be easily worked through.